 Every client we work with has their own addiction story.
 They all have situations and challenges that are unique to them.
 That means that they deserve an approach to treatment that meets their needs in a more personalized way.
 Our clients each receive their own treatment plans so that we can make sure this is done.

-We have two locations at Ashwood Recovery.
-We are located in Boise and in Nampa.
+We have a location at Ashwood Recovery.
+We are located in Boise.
 That makes it convenient for people to get the help they need close to home.

 At Ashwood Recovery, nothing is as important to us as our clients’ success.
 We participate with many health insurance plans, including Blue Cross of Idaho.
 We want people to know that we are here to provide them with the support they need.